-Upon successful completion of all program requirements, students are awarded a diploma in Architectural Animation Technology.
+Upon successful completion of all program requirements, students are awarded an Architectural Animation Technology diploma.

 New students are accepted into the Architectural Animation Technology program for the Fall (September) term.

 All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.